Application Process for Retail Intermediaries

 - Where relevant, the Vetting Invitation Form (including proof of identity).

-- Where an applicant completing the B FORM proposes to provide services under the IDR and/or CMCAR into the EEA, either by establishing a branch (freedom of establishment basis), or on a cross border (freedom of services) basis, it should also submit the following documentation, as appropriate, which should be fully completed:
+- Where an applicant completing the B FORM proposes to provide services under the IDR and/or the CMCAR into the EEA, either by establishing a branch (freedom of establishment basis), or on a cross border (freedom of services) basis, it should also submit the following documentation, as appropriate, which should be fully completed:

 - An IDR Freedom of Establishment Form (An online IQ will be required in respect of the individual proposed for the role of Branch Manager);